Image Carousel

 - Partner with Micron Technology to get real classroom experience.

-- Get involved with the school and larger educational community with guest speakers and additional opportunities with the Future Educators Club.
+- Engage with the larger educational community with guest speakers

 - Complete volunteer opportunities to build professional connections.